Mapping class group of manifolds which look like $3$-dimensional complete intersections: Generalized Kreck-Stolz invariant

-Now we come to the problem of determining the kernel $\K(M)=\mathrm{Ker}\tau$.
 This task will be done by defining an invariant of the mapping torus.
 This invariant is not only crucial for the computation of $\mathcal K(M)$, but also important for the study of the properties of $\m(M)$.
-We first discuss the spin case in \S \ref{sec:gks}-\ref{sec:K}.
-The treatment of the non-spin case is similar but with slight modifications.
-This is put in \S \ref{sec:nonspin}.
+We first present the results of $\K(M)$ in the following theorem.
+Recall from \S \ref{sec:diff} that the first Pontrjagin class of $M$ is $p_1(M)=(24 l(M) + 4d(M))y$, where $l(M)$ is an integer.
+In the sequel we denote $l(M)$ by $l$ for simplicity.